Blog

 }

-And finaly a controller that calls our service and exposes one method:
+And finally a controller that calls our service and exposes one method:

 [Route("api/[controller]")]